nadav-mal/MachineLearningDigitRecognition/README.md

 # Machine Learning Handwritten-Digits Recognition
 <h3>Written by Nadav Malul and Ely Asaf </h3>
 <p>Digits feature engineering used for the sake of dimensionality reduction.</p>
-<p>The hand written digits are given as input from sklearn data sets library.</p>
+<p>The hand written digits used from sklearn data sets library.</p>
-<p>We use  logistic regression models a vector of features</p>
+<p>From the input, we make a map with all features, so that each entry is a featrue
+vector.</p>
-<p>each vector element is the return value of a feature function which recieved the image matrix as input. </p>
+<p>each vector element is the return value of a feature function which receives the image matrix as input. </p>
-<p>Afterwards we plot features and combination of features to give an example of the feature's donation to the </p>
+<p>To show the feature's quality and donation to the classification proccess, </p>
-<p>classification quality.
-The final step is printing some metrics such as confustion matrix and more.  </p>
-<p></p>
+<p>we plot graphs of features and combination of features.
+At last, we print some metrics such as a confustion
+matrix to show the classification made.</p>